What does bipolar actually mean?

 What do you know about bipolar disorder?

-Dr James Woolley at Priory Hospital Roehampton explains about the condition and the importance of diagnosing it early on:
+A Priory expert at Priory Hospital Roehampton explains about the condition and the importance of diagnosing it early on:

-'There is a great deal of interest in bipolar disorder, partly as a result of high-profile figures such as Stephen Fry disclosing their personal experience of the condition.
+"There is a great deal of interest in bipolar disorder, partly as a result of high profile figures such as Stephen Fry disclosing their personal experience of the condition.
 This is a positive development, especially when it comes to breaking down the fear and misunderstanding of mental health issues.
-Raising awareness in this way can really encourage people to get help for symptoms which may have previously been left untreated for years.'
+Raising awareness in this way can really encourage people to get help for symptoms which may have previously been left untreated for years."

 What are the main symptoms?

-Bipolar disorder (sometimes referred to as Bipolar Affective Disorder) is characterised by prolonged periods or episodes of mania and depression that can last for several days to weeks.
+Bipolar disorder (sometimes referred to as bipolar affective disorder) is characterised by prolonged periods or episodes of mania and depression that can last for several days to weeks.
 These episodes can also be mixed or rapid-cycling (four distinct mood episodes in a year).
 It may be interesting simply to hear that bipolar disorder comes in different forms.

 A manic episode can feel quite positive and the person may feel energetic and creative.
 During this time the person might not feel like eating or sleeping and may talk rapidly.
 They may also behave irrationally and spend money on things they don’t need or want.

-This behaviour may then be followed by a depressive phase where those with bipolar experience overwhelming feelings of worthlessness and sometimes suicidal thoughts.
+This behaviour may then be followed by a depressive phase where those with bipolar disorder experience overwhelming feelings of worthlessness and sometimes suicidal thoughts.